MohitAlphonsus/lux-carry/README.md

 > Store logic and Login functionality is managed with redux.
 Login is faked and credentials are displayed at the end of login page to stimulate login.

-> Products API is stimulated using _json-server_ and everything about products is managed with Context API.
+> Products API is stimulated using <strong>json-server</strong> and everything about products is managed with Context API.

 > Plain CSS is used for UI, and external libraries used for other (toastify, react-icons, react-router)